flo-v/SUSHI_labrotation/README.md

 * access http://fgcz-c-047.uzh.ch:5000
  * Login by BFabric account/password

-### Questions/problems:
-* ~~what is the adress for the ssh connection to the server again? maybe I got somthing wrong?~~

-* ~~when starting the VPN access to http://fgcz-c-047.uzh.ch:5000 doesn't work~~
-* after having done everything in the log above and started VPN to access http://fgcz-c-047.uzh.ch:5000 : page loads but login to BFabric account doesn't work.
-Error message: "We're sorry, but something went wrong."

 Setup test dataset in p1535
 1. Select project 1535
 2. gStore-ventricles_100k-test_masa_dataset.tsv (download)